sohang05/Data-Analytics-Projects/README.md

 ### Hi there 👋,I am Sohan
 ####  A passionate individual aspiring to be a Data Analyst.

-I have made some projects that will help me improve my skills and knowledge and hopefully land a job.
+I have made some projects that will help me improve my skills and knowledge.

 Skills: Python, SQL, MySQL, Microsoft SQL Server, Power Bi

-- 🔭 I’m currently working on projects.
+- 🔭 I’m currently looking for a job.
 - 🌱 I’m currently learning skills related to Data Analyst domain.
 - 📫 How to reach me: sohan02official@gmail.com